Things landlords cannot do in South Dakota

 • Maintenance of habitability standards is a mandatory responsibility of landlords as per rental property regulations.

-Non-compliance with Habitability Standards
+Non-compliance with habitability standards

-Landlords are bound by landlord responsibilities to provide tenants with living spaces that are safe, secure, and suitable for occupancy.
+Landlords are bound by their responsibilities to provide tenants with living spaces that are safe, secure, and suitable for occupancy.
 South Dakota's habitability requirements mandate that rental units must have functioning systems for heat, water, and electricity and that they meet basic health and safety standards.
-Non-compliance with these critical standards is a serious infringement and could lead to legal ramifications.
+Non-compliance with these standards is a serious infringement and could lead to legal ramifications.

 Tenants in South Dakota have the right to live without fear of retaliation for exercising their legal rights.
 Whether a tenant has lodged a complaint about living standards or joined forces with others to create a tenant association, retaliatory actions such as eviction or rent increases are prohibited landlord actions.
-Landlords are expected to recognize and respect these rights, as established by eviction laws South Dakota police.
+Landlords are expected to recognize and respect these rights, as established by eviction laws South Dakota enforces.
 Retaliation is a breach that can lead to legal challenges, firmly reinforcing tenants' protection under the law.

-Understanding the Limitations on Security Deposits
+Understanding the limitations on security deposits

-Penalties for Failure to Provide an Itemized Statement
+Penalties for failure to provide an itemized statement

 Key provisions that cannot be part of a South Dakota lease include any that would: